Aṅguttara Nikāya 5.192

 ‘seyyathāpi, bho, aggi sucimpi ḍahati asucimpi ḍahati, na ca tena aggi upalippati;

-‘It’s like a fire that burns both pure and filthy substances, but doesn’t become corrupted by them.
+‘It’s like a fire that burns both pure and filthy things, but doesn’t become corrupted by them.

 evamevaṁ kho, bho, sabbakammehi cepi brāhmaṇo jīvikaṁ kappeti, na ca tena brāhmaṇo upalippati.